Russia Denies Involvement In Nigeria’s Hunger Protest Allegations, Blames US, UK

 Russian Government Denies Involvement In Nigeria's Hunger Protest Allegations, Blames US, UK Of Meddling In Nigeria’s Internal Affairs

 The Russian government has firmly denied any involvement in the recent Hunger Protest that erupted in Nigeria.
 Accusations have surfaced linking Russia to the protests, with claims that the use of Russian flags by protesters indicates interference by the Russian Federation.
-Russia, however, has dismissed these allegations, labeling them as coordinated efforts by Western and Ukrainian officials to disrupt its relationship with Nigeria.
+Russia, however, has dismissed these allegations, labelling them as coordinated efforts by Western and Ukrainian officials to disrupt its relationship with Nigeria.

 In a statement issued by the Press Secretary of the Russian Embassy in Nigeria, Yury Paramonov, the Russian government expressed its displeasure over remarks made by U.S. Secretary of State Antony Blinken, former Director of the British Council in Nigeria David Roberts, and Ukrainian Ambassador to Nigeria Ivan Kholostenko.
 These officials have pointed to the presence of Russian flags during the protests as evidence of Moscow’s alleged involvement.